LOUISVILLE WORKERS' COMPENSATION ATTORNEYS BUILD STRONG CASES FOR RECOVERING BENEFITS

 Kentucky recognizes different levels of disability

 The types of disability covered by Kentucky workers' comp laws are:

 - Temporary total - You are completely unable to work, but you are expected to recover from your injury or illness.

 - Permanent partial - You are partially disabled by your work-related illness or injury, and you are not expected to recover from your partial disability.

 - Permanent total - You are permanently and totally disabled by your on-the-job injury or occupational disease, and you are not expected to make a significant recovery.

 The insurance company may argue that your injury or illness is not as bad as it seems.
 Our legal team consults with experts as needed to build a solid case and get you the most benefits possible, based on your actual level of disability.

-Our Louisville legal team at Walker Wallace PLC offer aggressive advocacy for clients dealing with injuries or wrongful death in construction site accidents.
-When you or a loved one is injured or killed as a result of construction site negligence, the owner, contractor or a subcontractor can be held liable for the injuries caused by the negligent acts.
+Our Louisville legal team at Walker Wallace PLC offers aggressive advocacy for clients dealing with injuries or wrongful death in workplace accidents.
+When you or a loved one is injured at work, the owner, contractor or a subcontractor can be held liable for the injuries.
 We work hard to make sure wrongdoers are held accountable and punished for the harm they cause.